Skip to main content

 Policy governance examines how policies are coordinated at the governmental level, whether other implementation bodies are involved in their delivery, and whether structured mechanisms are available to guide their implementation.

-• There is one central body (e.g., central ministry office, public agency, or regulatory authority) that is formally mandated to lead and develop policies, guidelines, and programmes related to children and the digital environment, if necessary in consultation with other departments.
+• One central body (e.g., the central ministry office, public agency, or regulatory authority) is formally mandated to lead and develop policies, guidelines, and programmes relating to children and the digital environment, if necessary, in consultation with other departments.

 Table 3: Topic summary - policy governance